 The art of massage therapy has been around for many centuries.
-There are many different schools of massage that emphasize slightly different ways to rub and stretch your muscles to achieve a relaxing effect.
-Other relief that has been documented includes pain relief through release of endorphins, the body's own natural painkillers, and improved blood flow to vital organs.
-There is even some indication that your immune system function may be improved with massage.
+Many different schools of massage exist, that emphasize slightly different ways to rub and stretch your muscles to achieve a relaxing effect.
+Other documented benefits include pain relief through the release of endorphins, which are the body's natural painkillers, and improved blood flow to essential organs.
+Massage may even improve immune system function.
 Another benefit of massage is that it provides the warmth of human touch at a time when you need extra emotional support as you fight your cancer.
 If the massage is done in association with something like chemotherapy (just before), it may help make chemotherapy sessions something to look forward to.

-It is generally believed now that massage will not move cancer cells throughout the body; however, as with any complementary therapy, it is best to consult with your doctor before beginning massage treatments.
+Medical professionals generally believe that massage will not move cancer cells throughout the body.
+However, as with any complementary therapy, you should consult your doctor before beginning massage treatments.
 Other common sense cautions include not massaging known areas of disease or strong inflammation.
 No matter which type of massage you enjoy, whether it is Swedish, shiatsu or others, let the experience be one that brings serenity and peace into your day.